top of page

 How to Heal and Build Secure Attachment Style (Secure Sense of Self and Capacity for Connection)

-Step 1: Learning and Awareness
+Step 1: Learning and Awareness of Four F's and Trauma Triangle

 1. What is Connection?
 Why it's a Survival Need?
 How it Impacts our Nervous System, Emotions and Health?